 - Consistently stayed updated with the latest fitness trends and certifications, ensuring cutting-edge training techniques for clients.

-As illustrated, quantifying your achievements can validate your contributions.
-Using metrics demonstrates how you’ve effectively used your skills to make a tangible difference in your past roles.
+As illustrated, quantifying your achievements helps make your contributions pop.
+Using metrics demonstrates how your skills have made a measurable difference in the lives of your clients.

 Detail your qualifications and certifications

-Start by adding education on your resume beginning with your most significant academic achievement, like a bachelor’s degree in exercise science or kinesiology.
+Start by listing your degrees, beginning with your most significant academic achievement, like a bachelor’s degree in exercise science or kinesiology.
 Next, highlight your most relevant certifications, such as the Certified Personal Trainer (CPT) designation or any specialized fitness credentials.

 How to present your education and certifications: